colbyj/bride-of-frankensystem/docs/building/consent.rst

        {name="End",            path="end"}
    ]

-The secondary response *is* recorded (questionnaire submissions persist, unlike the primary consent radios) and is accessible via ``participant.questionnaire("media_release")``.
+The secondary response *is* recorded (questionnaire submissions persist, unlike the primary consent radios) and appears in the admin export like any other questionnaire — no code needed.
+From templates or Python it is accessible via ``participant.questionnaire("media_release")``.
 This is the practical workaround if you need an audit trail for a specific consent decision.

 Customizing the consent wrapper
 -------------------------------